Filtering collections¶

 Case-insensitive regex |

-Getting a Single Item¶
+Getting a single item¶

 >>> window = session.windows.get(window_id=session.active_window.window_id)